Food and Wine

 For the finest high-end bistros, Paris is a good choice, while Lyon offers hearty, traditional meals.

 You can’t discuss art and France without mentioning the Louvre.
-The Parisian museum houses a vast collection of more than 35,000 works, including masterpieces like the “Mona Lisa” and the “Venus de Milo” statue.
-The Musee d’Orsay, on the Seine waterfront, is a must-see for its Impressionist treasures, including those by Manet, Monet, Degas, Renoir and Cezanne.
-But the capital city offers more than just the classics for art lovers -- stroll the city to check out some eye-catching creations by street artists.
+The Parisian museum displays a vast collection of more than 35,000 works, including masterpieces like the “Mona Lisa” and the “Venus de Milo” statue.
+The Musee d’Orsay, on the Seine riverfront, is a must-see for its Impressionist treasures, including those by Manet, Monet, Degas, Renoir and Cezanne.
+But the capital offers more than just the classics for art lovers -- stroll the city to check out some eye-catching creations by street artists.

 If your trip takes you to the French Riviera, Nice and nearby towns have several worthy museums.
 Henri Matisse, Pablo Picasso and Marc Chagall each have galleries in the area dedicated to their work.
 The Museum of Modern and Contemporary Art and the Fine Arts Museum also are in Nice.

-Though Fashion Week only comes twice a year to Paris, France is a year-round destination for haute couture.
-Travelers cross the globe to hit up this prime shopping destination, home to a slew of style legends -- Coco Chanel, Yves Saint Laurent, Christian Dior and Jean-Paul Gaultier, to name a few.
+Though Fashion Week only comes to Paris twice a year, France is a year-round destination for haute couture.
+Trendy travelers from across the globe hit up this prime shopping destination, which has been home to a slew of style legends -- Coco Chanel, Yves Saint Laurent, Christian Dior and Jean-Paul Gaultier, to name a few.
 Designer items can be found in Paris, but the city also has a unique selection of vintage shops to browse.

-Interesting stores containing luxury items dot the Cote d’Azur, and don’t count out the smaller towns when looking for one-of-a-kind garments.
+For luxury items, interesting shops dot the Cote d’Azur, but don’t count out the smaller towns when it comes to looking for one-of-a-kind garments.